psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

 ## Venue & Programming

-- ​Two full speaker rooms featuring panels and presentations.
+- Speakers and panels on a variety of engaging topics

-- ​A third room in the basement dedicated to curated workshops and group activities for deeper integration and experiential learning.
+- Curated workshops and group activities for deeper integration and experiential learning.

 ​More details, including speaker lineups and panel announcements, will be revealed soon.

 # Help Out
 {: .text-center}

-Interested in being a part of the conference?
+Interested in speaking or facilitating a workshop for the conference?
 Apply below!
-Please try to fill out your application by **October 17th** {: .text-center}
+Please try to fill out your application by **October 17th**
+{: .text-center}

 [Speaker/Presenter Application](https://forms.gle/frUPQejiKH3YcFqV7){: .btn .btn--info .btn--large}
 {: .text-center}

+Volunteers, Sponsors, and Vendors are encouraged to fill out their applications by **November 1st** {: .text-center}

 [Sponsor & Vendor Application](https://forms.gle/kixvX9AdE5NzSDaX8){: .btn .btn--info .btn--large}